 Your Managers Are Key When You Want Engaged Employees

 Does your workplace encourage employee engagement?
-Probably not.
-But, it should.
-It's a powerful factor in your business success.
+If not it should.
+Employee engagement can be a powerful factor in your business success.
 Engaged employees are more productive, customer-focused, and profit-generating and employers are more likely to retain them.

-Just as organizations cannot create employee empowerment, employee motivation, or employee satisfaction, engagement is up to your adult employees who make decisions and choices about how involved they want to become at work.
+Just like organizations can't create employee empowerment, employee motivation, or employee satisfaction, engagement is up to the employees who make decisions and choices about how involved they want to be at work.
 Employees make choices relative to their empowerment, motivation, and satisfaction.
 These choices are not up to you, the employer.

 What is the employer's responsibility, however, is to create a culture and an environment that is conducive to employees making the choices that are good for your business.
 And, engaged employees are good for your business.